 The Aoyama Palacio Tower was designed by the famous Spanish architect Ricardo Bofill Levi.
-Truly a glamorous building, the “Palacio” in Aoyama Palacio Tower came from the word “Palace” and its tenants do justice to the name: high-end fashion brand companies, top beauty institutions, major insurance companies and banks.
+Truly a glamorous building, the “Palacio” in Aoyama Palacio Tower came from the word “Palace” and its tenants do justice to the name: high-end fashion brand companies, top beauty institutions, major law office and IT companies.
 Omotesando station is directly connected to the building and its location right on Omotesando crossing, make it a popular meeting point.

 Stretching eight hundred metres and lined by majestic Zelkova trees, Omotesando-dori joins the city's main arteries of Meiji-dori and Aoyama-dori.
 Enjoy a pleasant walk while window shopping or have a lunch-break on one of the many terraces.
 Other than the luxury brand related businesses, the area is also a most sought-after address for creative, media, internet and consulting companies.
 Omotesando is a modern and stylish area with some of the most impressive architectures Tokyo has on offer.

 Level 11, Aoyama Palacio Tower 3-6-7 Kita-Aoyama Minato-ku, Tokyo

 Omotesando Station:Direct connection from exit B5 Tokyo Metro Ginza line, Hanzomon line, or Chiyoda line